baehyunsol/neukgu/sample_instructions/birthday.md

 For example, let's say I have 100_000 elements, and add 64-bit hash to each element.
 Then the probability that there's at least 1 hash collision is `collision_prob(64, 100_000)`.

-Assume that the has function is perfectly well-distributed.
+Assume that the hash function is perfectly well-distributed.